Best For

 Cooling Test

-The hybrid design does a nice job at keeping cooling performance in check.
+The hybrid design does an excellent job of keeping cooling performance in check.
 Having a layer of pocketed coils ensures the mattress has ample airflow and breathes well.

 In addition, the firmer feel helps prevent sleepers from sinking too deep within the mattress, and can further help reduce heat retention issues.